 - What can I do to prevent kidney disease?

-There is evidence that careful control of glucose (sugar) helps to prevent kidney disease in people with diabetes.
-You should follow your doctor's orders carefully regarding diet and-medicines to help control your glucose levels.
+Careful control of glucose (sugar) can help slow the progression, or perhaps prevent, kidney disease in people with diabetes.
+You should follow the advice of your doctor and other members of your healthcare team regarding diet and medicines to help control your glucose levels.

 - If my kidneys are already affected, can I keep them from getting worse?